solderpunk/VF-1/README.md

 * In general, VF-1 does not remember much.
-It always has some idea of the most recently visited gopher menu (i.e. itemtype 1) and the most recently visited gopher document (i.e. any other itemtype).  "ls" always operates on the most recently visisted gopher *menu*, even if you have visited some documents since then.
+It always has some idea of the most recently visited gopher menu (i.e. itemtype 1) and the most recently visited gopher document (i.e. any other itemtype).  "ls" always operates on the most recently visited gopher *menu*, even if you have visited some documents since then.
 Commands like "fold", "less" and "save" operate on the most recently visited *document*, even if you have visited some menus since then.
 Basically everything operates one the most recently seen thing of the appropriate type.